drchase55/NNU_nih_python_jrc/Submodule 0/Submodule_0_Tutorial_4_GitHub4You.md

 - Interoperable: Data should use standardized formats and vocabularies to enable integration with other datasets.
 - Reusable: Data should be well-documented with clear licensing to support reuse and replication in different contexts.

+## Why Research Labs Need Version Control for Data?
+Research labs handle large datasets, evolving protocols, and multiple contributors over years.
+Without version control, it’s easy to:
+❌ Lose track of previous datasets when files are updated.
+❌ Overwrite important files when multiple people are working on them.
+❌ Forget why a dataset changed, especially if students and researchers rotate over time.

+How can GitHub Desktop helps with these challenges in data management ✅ Automatic version history for all data files.
+✅ Clear tracking of protocol changes in README files.
+✅ Collaboration with multiple researchers while preventing data loss.
+✅ Integration with automated checks for data integrity (e.g., missing values in CSVs).

+The key word: *AUTOMATICALLY* though we'll not get to THAT until the next tutorial.

 ### Step 1: Creating a GitHub Account